AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 <InlineAlert variant="info" slots="text"/>

-Try running the Mesh Gateway first if the `.mesh` folder does not exist.
+If the `.mesh` folder does not exist, try running the gateway first.

-Here we find that an author is described with the `authors_v1_Author` GraphQL type, which allows us to add the following `additionalTypeDefs` configuration:
+Here we add the `authors_v1_Author` GraphQL type that describes the author to `additionalTypeDefs`:

 ```json
 {